Cortex AISQL: A Production SQL Engine for Unstructured Data: Introduction

 \item \textbf{Adaptive model cascades.} To reduce inference costs and maintain query prediction accuracy, AISQL implements model cascades for \texttt{AI\_FILTER} operations.
 A fast and inexpensive proxy model processes most rows, while a powerful oracle model handles only uncertain cases.
-The system learns confidence thresholds online through importance sampling and adaptive threshold estimation, partitioning rows into accept, reject, and uncertainty regions.
+The system learns confidence thresholds online through importance sampling and adaptive threshold estimation, partitioning rows into accept, reject, and uncertainty regions~\cite{liskowski2026streamingmodelcascadessemantic}.
 Our algorithm is tailored for a distributed execution environment and achieves 2--6$\times$ speedups across various benchmarks while maintaining 90--95\% of oracle model quality.
-On the NQ dataset, the cascade achieves 5.85$\times$ speedup and preserves the near-identical F1 score; see Section~\ref{sec:experiments-model-cascades} for details.
+On the NQ dataset, the cascade achieves 5.85$\times$ speedup and preserves a near-identical F1 score; see Section~\ref{sec:experiments-model-cascades} for details.

-\item \textbf{Query rewriting for semantic joins.} Naive semantic joins using \texttt{AI\_FILTER} typically require a quadratic number of inference calls making them impractical for large datasets.
-The AISQL engine rewrites certain join patterns into multi-label classification problems using \texttt{AI\_CLASSIFY}, reducing complexity from quadratic to linear.
-Our implementation not only achieves 15--70$\times$ speedups across a number of datasets but often improves prediction quality by enabling better comparative reasoning.
+\item \textbf{Query rewriting for semantic joins.} Naive semantic joins using \texttt{AI\_FILTER} typically require a quadratic number of inference calls, making them impractical for large datasets.
+The AISQL engine rewrites certain join patterns into multi-label classification problems using \texttt{AI\_CLASSIFY} and reduces complexity from quadratic to linear.
+Our implementation not only achieves 15--70$\times$ speedups across a number of datasets but often improves prediction quality because the multi-label formulation enables better comparative reasoning.
 On the CNN dataset, the rewrite achieves 69.52$\times$ speedup, reducing execution time from 4.4 hours to 3.8 minutes; see Section~\ref{sec:experiments-join-rewrite} for details.

 \end{enumerate}